-The Portrait Project challenges the belief that the future simply will be a continuation of a difficult past.
-When given the freedom to imagine, mining the courage to believe, and access to the resources to create, we profoundly transform how we interact with the world, and how the world sees us.
+The Art Start Portrait Project challenges the belief that the future will simply be a continuation of the past, or that stereotypes, statistics, and circumstance determine our youths' existence.
+We believe that each individual has an autonomous and creative spirit which is inherently healing and liberating.
+With the freedom to design and re-imagine oneself, the courage to believe, and access to the resources to create, we can profoundly transform how we identify and how we interact with our lives, futures, and each other.

 The Portrait Project gallery exhibition is available for rent or purchase by Art Start approved gallery spaces, organizations and schools, nationwide.